okta/okta-jwt-verifier-java/README.md

 > If you are validating access tokens from a Spring application take a look at the [Okta Spring Boot Starter](https://github.com/okta/okta-spring-boot).

 ## Things you will need
-For validating a JWT, you will need a few different items:
+To validate a JWT, you will need a few different items:

 1. Your issuer URL
 2. The JWT string you want to verify
-3. The Okta JWT Verifier for Java library, for example in your Apache Maven pom.xml:
+3. The Okta JWT Verifier for Java library, for example in your Apache Maven `pom.xml`:

 ```xml
   <dependency>